delphaber/dotfiles/README.md

   - bash history size is increased to 10'000 lines
   - commands starting with space and duplicate commands are removed from bashrc
   - man pages are colored
-  - homebrew bash-completion compatible
+  - bash-completion compatible
-  - rvm and virtualenv compatible
+  - rvm compatible
 * gemrc prevents installation from being installed
 * gitconfig contains some useful aliases
 * inputrc allows some fun tricks: